PascalBod/embedded-systems-for-ML/README.md

 # Introduction to Embedded Systems for Machine Learning

+## Modifications in progress

+Bare metal and FreeRTOS examples will soon be migrated to Simplicity SDK Suite v2024.6.2.

+FreeRTOS examples will soon be ported to Zephyr.

 ## Overview

 This repository contains a presentation providing an introduction to embedded systems.
 The targeted audience is machine learning application developers, who want to better understand what an embedded system is, and how it can be used.

+The presentation DOES NOT provide any information about machine learning topic.

 The following topics are covered:
 * Interfaces: GPIO, ADC, UART, SPI, I2C